Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 3. You must hold on to the fund for a certain period

 A segregated fund contract typically lasts 10 to 15 years.
-If you access the money invested in a segregated fund before the maturity date, you will lose the principal guarantee.
+If you access the money invested in a fund before the maturity date, you will lose the principal guarantee.
 Plus, you will pay a penalty.

 4. Your contract has a death benefit